Photomorphogenesis

 In developmental biology, photomorphogenesis is light-mediated development, where plant growth patterns respond to the light spectrum.
 This is a completely separate process from photosynthesis where light is used as a source of energy.
 Phytochromes, cryptochromes, and phototropins are photochromic sensory receptors that restrict the photomorphogenic effect of light to the UV-A, UV-B, blue, and red portions of the electromagnetic spectrum.

 The photomorphogenesis of plants is often studied by using tightly frequency-controlled light sources to grow the plants.
 There are at least three stages of plant development where photomorphogenesis occurs: seed germination, seedling development, and the switch from the vegetative to the flowering stage (photoperiodism).

 Most research on photomorphogenesis is derived from plants studies involving several kingdoms: Fungi, Monera, Protista, and Plantae.

 History

-Theophrastus of Eresus (371 to 287 BC) may have been the first to wr ite about photomorphogenesis.
+Theophrastus of Eresus (371 to 287 BC) may have been the first to write about photomorphogenesis.
 He described the different wood qualities of fir trees grown in different levels of light, likely the result of the photomorphogenic "shade-avoidance" effect.
 In 1686, John Ray wrote "Historia Plantarum" which mentioned the effects of etiolation (grow in the absence of light).
 Charles Bonnet introduced the term "etiolement" to the scientific literature in 1754 when describing his experiments, commenting that the term was already in use by gardeners.
 The specific effects of periods of light on photomorphogenesis was the 1941 thesis subject of Marie Clark Taylor, an African American pioneer, being the first woman to earn a Science doctorate at Fordham University.